brian-carroll/elm_c_wasm/demos/2020-04-string-encoding/readme.md

 ### Backward compatibility

-- But using UTF-8 would change how String.length works, as well as lots of other String and Char functions.
+- But using UTF-8 would change how `String.length` works, as well as lots of other String and Char functions.
 Would break existing apps.
 - This could turn into a Python v2/v3 problem.
 That 12-year mess was in large part to do with strings and Unicode as well.
 - Maybe there need to be two versions of each of these libraries, make it a compile option.
 Maybe only a few basic functions are different like foldl, foldr.
-Maybe length (though it's a fold)
+Build everything on top of that.